Bruce Gyngell

 Bruce Gyngell AO (8 July 1929 – 7 September 2000) was an Australian television executive, active for more than 40 years in both Australian and UK television.
-Although Gyngell began his career in radio, in the 1950s he stepped into the arena of early television broadcasting, helping to set up Channel 9, the first commercial TV station in Australia.
+Although Gyngell began his career in radio, in the 1950s he stepped into the arena of early television broadcasting, helping to set up Channel 9 Sydney, the first commercial TV station in Australia.
 He was managing director of the breakfast television franchise holder TV-am in the United Kingdom from 1984 to 1992.

 In later life, he expressed an attraction to eastern ideas which ranged through Zen Buddhism, meditation and Insight philosophy.

 Early life

 Gyngell was born on 8 July 1929 in Melbourne.
 According to The Guardian, among Gyngell's relatives were multiple entrepreneurs.
 His great-grandfather was the pyrotechnician for the wedding of Queen Victoria and Prince Albert, while his grandfather, who settled in Australia, introduced cider-making to the continent.
 His father ran a flying circus before becoming an engineer with Mobil, and his mother was of Irish extraction.

 He was a pupil at Sydney Grammar School and briefly studied medicine.
 He worked as a disc jockey for the ABC, and joined the University Air Squadron but the Korean War ended before he had a chance to participate.